Reframing Receiving: Open to the Adventure of Becoming

 Feeling is the access point to creativity and aliveness—and it’s not always warm and dry.
 It’s complex.
 But always safe.

 Love is not a warm blanket.
-It’s knowing that you generate your light and warmth from the inside out—by sourcing the love that’s available to you.
+It’s generating your light and warmth from the inside out—by sourcing the love that’s available to you.

 Receiving isn't taking what’s been given, or getting what you want.
-It's partnering and aligning with what’s here.
+It's aligning and partnering with what’s here.

 Receiving all the love that’s available means merging with it.
 Becoming it.
 Creating from it.